Get the most out of Afternoon Tea Week as a business owner

 - Artisan chocolatier?
 Produce afternoon tea-themed chocolates.
 Infuse cream with different teas to make sublime ganache - Earl Grey and assam both work well.
 Make chocolates with flavours such as strawberries and cream, rose, cherry bakewell or even gin and tonic.
 The same concepts work for infusing chocolate to make bars.
 Package your boxes with a floral ribbon for an extra touch.

 - If you produce baked goods, encourage customers via signage and social media to stock up on your bakes to treat themselves for an afternoon tea at home, or to host a tea with friends in the garden.
 Perfect for summer!
-You could produce specially-decorated cakes, cookies and cupcakes in honour of Afternoon Tea Week - sugar pastes are the ideal way to put your own spin on things.
-Time of the essence?
-Convenience products like soft fillings/toppings are delicious for filling and topping cakes in one fell scoop.
-Our white one can also be coloured and flavoured.
+You could produce specially-decorated cakes, cookies and cupcakes in honour of Afternoon Tea Week.
+Time of the (vanilla) essence?
+Convenience products like dulce de leche are delicious for filling and topping cakes in one fell scoop.

 - Sell afternoon tea hampers.
 Many customers will enjoy afternoon tea at home, or want to send the fun of afternoon tea as a gift.
 You could even team up with other local businesses selling teas, jams or tipples to make a selection of fine local foods anyone would be pleased as punch to tuck into.